 Techniques and practice in writing a television scripts.
 Students will write a television spec script, following industry standards, which can be placed in a professional portfolio and used for submission to agents.
 Also includes development of web series ideas in a collaborative environment.
+Two lectures and one laboratory per week.
 Prerequisite: MDIA 240.